 he excitedly proclaimed, "It's my neighbor, Stephanie Hansen.
 Maybe

-enthusiasm--went to the front door, while Leonard waited beside the
+enthusiasm--hurried to the front door, while Leonard waited

-which revealed lots of leg, and a tight, white midriff tank top which
+tantalizingly skimpy attire consisting of a tight, white midriff tank top

 Leonard.
 Leonard, this is Stephanie."

 "Hello, Leonard.
-It's nice to meet you," she said in a foreign
+It's nice to meet you," she said in a soft, sweet,

-while shaking his hand and smiling.
-Must be from a Nordic
+his hand and smiling.
+Must be from a